 When we come together as a community, we’re stronger.
-That’s why we’re excited to tell you about Connect, our new learning and development portal.
+That’s why we’re excited to tell you about Boost, our new learning and improvement community.
 Bringing together a wealth of useful resources, it gives health and social care colleagues a place to share ideas, celebrate successes, and make a positive impact on the lives of patients and each other.

 The North East and North Cumbria Integrated Care System (ICS) is a partnership of organisations including local councils, voluntary and community services that provide health and care across our region.